-A “One-Touch” menu you can save your favorite locations as icons in a simple menu.
-“Home”, “Previous,” “SOS” (Emergency) and the AAA “Service” are the standard icons.
+With a “One-Touch” menu you can save your favorite locations as icons in a simple menu.
+“Home”, “Previous,” “SOS” (Emergency), and the AAA “Service” are the standard icons.
 You can add five of your own, which can indicate the POIs lists or addresses.

 Guidance – On the Road

 The 4.3″ screen packs in a surprising amount of map detail without looking cluttered.
 You can view maps in 2D or 3D (I prefer the 3D view).
 Landmark buildings can also rise from the map in three dimensions, but in my rural, I have not seen the field in practice.
 Information about the next turn is shown at the top of the screen, and I especially like the names of streets and cross – look at them and disappear.

 You can choose which POI categories are displayed on the map – I select restaurants and gas stations.
 Unlike other devices that work in 2D and 3D modes.
 For major chains (BP, McDonald’s, Dunkin Donuts, etc.) is replaced by generic symbols, corporate logos, so you can see at a glance what is coming up.